Pages

 I believe that all kids can find success in math and enjoy learning.
 I also believe in a varied approach to teaching math.
 Memorization is close to impossible for some kids, while others thrive on structure.

-In my own classroom, I gave a variety of assignments and assessments so that every student could find success.
+In my own classroom, I give a variety of assignments and assessments so that every student can find success.
 Sometimes kids need to experience success to know what it feels like, so I believe in building in opportunities for students to find this success.

 What I teach

-After teaching general education algebra, algebra 2 and biology for 8 years, I got a job teaching special education algebra 2 and consumer math in a high school outside of Boston.
+After teaching general education algebra, algebra 2 and biology for 8 years, I got a job teaching special education algebra 2 and consumer math.
 Soon after came a certification to teach students with moderate disabilities and a realization that teaching math to kids with math anxiety is what I enjoy doing most.
+This year, I'm an inclusion algebra 2 teacher.

 Education and Work History

-Five long years later and after many, many late-night T rides from Cambridge back to Southie, I had my graduate degree in Mathematics for Teaching from Harvard Extension School.
+Later came graduate school.
+Five long years later and after many, many late-night T rides from Cambridge back to Southie, I had my graduate degree in mathematics for teaching from Harvard Extension School.
 My thesis centered around a manipulative to help kids add and subtract integers, especially those tricky negative ones.

 A couple years later in 2013, right before our daughter was born, my certification was finalized to teach students with moderate disabilities.